Yosozumi wins another skateboarding gold for Japan

 The last three will be distributed Thursday in the men’s park competition.

-Yosozumi’s winning 45-second first run included two 540 spins off the walls of the huge skate bowl, rotating herself one and half times in the air before landing back on her board.
+Yosozumi’s winning 45-second first run included two 540 spins off the walls of the bowl, rotating herself one and half times in the air before landing back on her board.

 She only just made the second, crouching deep on her knees to make the trick stick.
 The 19-year-old skateboarder whose first name means cherry blossom in Japanese thrust her fists in the air in delight.